ubucon-asia/2022/content/tickets/index.md

 ## About 3rd party data provision consent
 If you consent to 3rd party data provision at registration, We may share your personal data with our sponsors.
 And sponsors may send you email for marketing purpose.
 See our [privacy policy](../privacy-policy) to learn more.

+## Refund policy

+You can only request to refund during ticket selling periods.
+Refund is not allowed 14 days before the event.
+If you could not refund your ticket within refund periods.
+For tickets from Festa.io, You can transfer by sharing QR codes.
+[And for Tito.io, You may use "Re-assign" to transfer your ticket](https://help.tito.io/en/articles/3586025-how-do-i-re-assign-my-ticket)